 B-Series Sport Suspension Kit - BMW F20 M135i & M140i

-Birds' B-Series Sport Suspension Kit for the BMW M135i and M140i consists of specially valved Bilstein shock absorbers and bespoke springs designed by Birds to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse roads.
+Birds' B-Series Sport Suspension Kits for the BMW M135i and M140i consist of specially valved Bilstein shock absorbers and bespoke Eibach springs designed by Birds to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse roads.

 This kit is exclusive to Birds, and the components are not available directly from the manufacturers.

 BMW chassis dynamics is an obsession at Birds.
 Primarily because we believe it plays the most crucial role in what makes a truly enjoyable and rewarding performance car, but also because we are always so disappointed with modern BMW suspension set ups.